ziirish/burp-ui/docs/usage.rst

     acl: basic

-Each option is documented, but here is a more detailed documentation:
+Each option is commented, but here is a more detailed documentation:

 - *port*: On which port is ``Burp-UI`` listening.
 This option is ignored when using `Gunicorn`_.